slrbnet/repository/content/data/ArtLex-en.md

-title: ArtLex-en: Acoustic and EMA data on thousands of words and syllables spoken by a single speaker
+title: ArtLex-en: Acoustic and EMA data on thousands of words and syllables spoken by a single speaker of American English
 slug: ArtLex-en
 authors: Charles Redmon, Seulgi Shin, Panying Rong
 date: 2020-03-10